zyad-mahgoub119/Pyramids-Prediction-ML-Project/README.md

 Decline Prediction: A predictive model was built based on the frequency of construction to forecast the dynasty when pyramid-building activity likely ceased.

 Dynasty Classification: A Random Forest Classifier was trained to predict a pyramid's dynasty based on its physical attributes (e.g., height, base, volume), achieving a classification accuracy score.

+## Technologies Used
+Python

+Pandas for data manipulation and analysis.

+NumPy for numerical operations.

+Matplotlib & Seaborn for data visualization.

+Scikit-learn for machine learning models and evaluation.

+## Dataset
+The project uses the Egyptian Pyramids Dataset available on Kaggle.

+## How to Run
+To run this project on your local machine, follow these steps:

+Clone the repository: git clone https://github.com/your-username/egyptian-pyramids-analysis.git cd egyptian-pyramids-analysis

+Install the required libraries

+Run the script:
+Ensure the pyramids.csv file is in the correct path and execute the main Python script.